tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 httpsCallableFromURL(this.functions, 'https://us-central1-myprojectId.cloudfunctions.net/upperCaseMe');
 ```

+#### Writing to the emulator vs. writing to the cloud

+If your Cloud Function is called with the emulator URL, it will write to Firestore (or Storage) in the emulator.

+If your Cloud Function is called with the Firebase cloud URL, it will write to Firestore (or Storage) in the cloud.

 ## Trigger your Cloud Function

 The third way to execute a Cloud Function is to write to Firestore or another Firebase database.